-COUNT AND PERCENTAGE OF HISTORIC AND NON-HISTORIC RESOURCES
+COUNT AND PERCENTAGE OF HISTORIC AND NON-HISTORIC RESOURCES.

-Total Resources - 87 Contributing - 48- Contributing resources account for 55% of the total Non-Contributing -39-45% of the total
+Total Resources - 87 Contributing - 47- Contributing resources account for 54% of the total Non-Contributing -40-46% of the total

-Please note: the inventory counts single building apartment/condo/rowhouse buildings as one resource (so multiunit buildings are counted as one count per separate building footprint); properties with multiple buildings on one parcel under the same ownership are counted as one resource (for example, a barn or shed is included with the house it is associated with), but even though counted as one resource in the count, there may be multiple contributing resources, structures, landscapes or landscape features, or elements on that property.
+Please note: the inventory counts single building apartment/condo/rowhouse buildings as one resource (so multiunit buildings are counted as one count per separate building footprint); properties with multiple buildings on one parcel under the same ownership are counted as one resource unless two separate large residences (such as LaChance Cottage and Madame LaFramboise Residence, but a barn or shed is included with the house it is associated with, but even though counted as one resource in the count, there may be multiple contributing resources, structures, landscapes or landscape features, or elements on that property.
 Historic landscape features of the district are counted as one resource.
+Generally, the map includes an address number, that is counted as one resource.